 Megan began attending SBC in 2016 after moving to Arizona.
 She has a B.A. from College of the Ozarks in Branson, Missouri and is currently pursuing an M.A. in Counseling.
 She joined the counseling ministry as a Lay Counselor in 2020.
-She loves travelling, musicals, and giraffes.
+She loves traveling, musicals, and giraffes.

 Keegan grew up at SBC and earned a degree in Family Studies and Human Development at U of A and an M.S. in Psychology from GCU.
 In 2018, he began serving as a YTH high school pastor at SBC while pursuing an M.A. in Counseling at Phoenix Seminary.
 As a Licensed Associate Counselor, his primary focus is working with teen clients, combining his academic background and many years of experience as a youth pastor.
 Keegan and his wife, Elly, have two children, Beau and Colt, and three dogs.
 They love visiting Coronado and are avid fans of the D-Backs, Suns, Broncos, and U of A basketball.

 The words “Domestic Violence” are often difficult words to hear or even to say, however domestic violence exists in our world and often in our own backyard.

 People are entitled to love, respect and dignity, and no one deserves to be mistreated or abused.
 As a church, we are addressing the reality of abuse and violence, and provide a safe place for people to reach out.